 The novel itself, written during the aftermath of racialized violence of the Algerian War by former foreign service agent Pierre Boulle, may mark the start of Full Catastrophe Living: Boulle had witnessed Full Catastrophe Living in Indochina and Burma, already dramatized in “Bridge over the River Kwai,” for American audiences; might French readers have been unable to read the novel through the lens of the bitter, cruel, war in Algeria and the Referendum for Algerian Independence adopted only a year previous to the novel’s publication?
 The fears of enslavement of whites that the novel conjured was barely disguised.

 The inversion of the cruelest Enlightenment racialized epithets of animality in the society of intelligent apes who cage humans translated perfectly to America in 1968.
-Boulle’s 1963 novel imagines an astronaut, Ullysse, as a travel of discovery on a 2055 space journey that takes him to a future planet, where he is captured and immediately placed in a cage by simian inhabitants with other humans to compel them to mate; the film turned the narrative back on our own planet–we learn in the culminating frames alone that the planet is an inversion of earth’s social order, but a future, desolate earth, suicidally abandoned by humans who have reverted into primitively’ clad clans–the new plantation system in the future was imagined in the scene just previous to the arrival at the ruins of the iconic Statue of Liberty, in a scene filmed in corn-fields, not existing by the Pacific coast, but planted specially for the film for the horseback-riding astronaut to pass, where white Anglo field workers are supervised by Apes, who caution the astronaut not to proceed into the Forbidden Zone by the shore.
+Boulle’s 1963 novel imagines an astronaut, Ullysse, as a travel of discovery on a 2055 space journey that takes him to a future planet, where he is captured and immediately placed in a cage by simians who compel humans to mate; the film foregrounds the trip as inversting earth’s social order, an earth, suicidally abandoned by humans who have reverted into primitively’ clad clans–the new plantation system in the future was imagined in the scene of arrival at the ruins of the iconic Statue of Liberty, in a scene filmed in corn-fields, not existing by the Pacific coast, but planted specially for the film for the horseback-riding astronaut to pass, where white Anglo field workers are supervised by Apes, who caution the astronaut not to proceed into the Forbidden Zone by the shore.
 The novel that was translated as an anti-Enlightenment treatise, undoubtedly tied to the Algerian war, was never imprisoned by the Japanese, or indeed participated in space-travel projects, but as he had enlisted in the Gullist army in Singapore and French Indochina, was imprisoned in Hanoi and Saigon by Vichy loyalists, keeping a careful diary of his incarceration, before joining British Special Forces, and as his parable on the brutality of incarceration shaped his first and second novels, channled Poe and Voltaire in questioning the superiority men claim over animals, the tragedy of a loss of humanity that was foregrounded in the film suggested not the technological advances able to be imagined for a planet of apes, but the tragedy of man’s loss of civilization–and the catastrophe that proceeded a planet ruled by apes.

 Full Catastrophe Living was already present in the global awareness of the destruction of Hiroshima by atomic blasts navigated at first hand by the director of a local hospital, Dr Michihiko Hachiya.
 Hachiya combined clincal observations of patients and friends’ bodies with his navigation of the bombed city, giving a sense of making time each day to record compassionate entries, even as he attended to effects of radiation illness in his own body’s changes in over a hundred and fifty scares.
 The account of attending and trying to assemble the devastation of the city, as director of the Hiroshima Communications Hospital, attend to the post-atomic landscape it maps; it hints at a new level of competency of orienting oneself to an environment of severe dislocation and stress over two months.
 In orientind to orient himself in the new landscape of devastating loss, where his face and body with over one hundred and fifty scars, in a destroyed physical landscape that had opened lingering death and bereavement, surveying the devastated city through shattered hospital windows of a blast that killed his friends and patients died open a landscape of catastrophe living of peculiar fragility; his account was an on the ground version of the reportage of John Hersey of the same American aerial bombing raid; or Kurt Vonnegut’s first hand account of the surreal nature of Dresden’s firebombing, towers of smoke and flame airplanes delivered to the already devastated population, lives warped by the cruelty vanity of Nazi ideology and dogma that had warped Germany, Vonnegut only emerging from a meat locker three floors underground.